proxmox/proxmox-backup/docs/tape-backup.rst

 Administration
 --------------

-Many sub-commands of the ``proxmox-tape`` command line tools take a parameter called ``--drive``, which specifies the tape drive you want to work on.
+Many sub-commands of the ``proxmox-tape`` command-line tools take a parameter called ``--drive``, which specifies the tape drive you want to work on.
 For convenience, you can set this in an environment
 variable: